|Oracle® Communications Billing and Revenue Management Setting Up Pricing and Rating

 Define a day code that includes Holiday.

-For example, this time period includes Holiday in its day code as shown in Figure 19-2:
+For example, the time period in Figure 19-2 includes Holiday in its day code:

 Add the day code to a time period when defining a time model.